Holonomic \'etale sheaves are constructible: Holonomic sheaves are constructible

-\proof{ We prove the theorem by induction on $\dim X$.
+\proof{ We prove the theorem first assuming that $k$ is perfect by induction on $\dim X$.
 If $X=\varnothing$, the assertion is clear.
 By Lemma \ref{lmhol}.1, the largest open subset $U\subset X$ on which ${\mathcal F}$ is constructible is nonempty.
 To prove the equality $X=U$ by contradiction, we assume that the complement $Z=X\sm U$ is not empty.
 Since $k$ is assumed perfect, after shrinking $X$ if necessary, we may assume that $Z$ is smooth over $k$.

 Let $j\colon U\to X$ be the open immersion, $i\colon Z\to X$ be the closed immersion and consider the distinguished triangle $j_!j^*{\mathcal F}\to {\mathcal F} \to i_*i^*{\mathcal F}\to$.
 Since $j_!j^*{\mathcal F}$ is constructible, it suffices to show that $i_*i^*{\mathcal F}$ is constructible.
-By Theorem \ref{thmSS}, $j_!j^*{\mathcal F}$ is holonomic.
+By Theorem \ref{thmSSc}, $j_!j^*{\mathcal F}$ is holonomic.
 Hence by Lemma \ref{lmhol}.4, $i_*i^*{\mathcal F}$ is also holonomic.
 Since replacing ${\mathcal F}$ by $i_*i^*{\mathcal F}$ does not change $U$, we may assume that ${\mathcal F}=i_*{\mathcal F}_Z$ for ${\mathcal F}_Z=i^*{\mathcal F}$.
 Since $i_*{\mathcal F}_Z$ is holonomic, ${\mathcal F}_Z$ is also holonomic by Lemma \ref{lmhol}.3.
 Since $\dim Z<\dim X$, ${\mathcal F}_Z$ is constructible.
 This contradict the assumption that $U$ is the largest.

+We show the general case.
+Let $k'$ be a perfect closure of $k$.
+Then, by Corollary \ref{corbc}, the pull-back ${\mathcal F}'$ on the base change $X_{k'}$ is holonomic.
+Hence by the perfect case, ${\mathcal F}'$ is constructible.
+Since the canonical morphism $X_{k'}\to X$ is a homeomorphism, ${\mathcal F}$ is also constructible.

 }

 We may extend Definition \ref{dfhol} to sheaves on singular schemes as follows.

 \begin{lm} Let $X$ be a scheme of finite type over a field $k$ and ${\mathcal F}$ be a sheaf on $X$.